eu-digital-green-certificates/dgc-api-tests/specs/gateway/Revocation/UpDownDelete.md

 * use 2nd country for authentication
 * use 2nd country for upload signature
 * delete all uploaded revocation lists using current certificates
-* check that deletion responses are "not" ok
+* check that deletion responses are not ok
 * use default certificates
 * download revocation list from "1" days ago
 * check that the response had no error
-* check that deleted batches are "not" deleted
+* check that deleted batches are not deleted

 ____________________